Yibei990826/World-Happiness-Report/README.md

 2. I did the data cleaning and data imputation to impute for missing data and scale the numerical data.
 3. Data exploration to find interesting patterns in the data, a naive regression model, and answer some questions.
 4. Used Lasso regression, PCA decomposition and stepwise regression to improve the performance of the regression model.
+Result: A regression model that has 80% R_square, with 0.24 MSE on test set.